Hall, White among 5 fantasy football running backs to avoid in Week 6 - UPI.com

 Oct.
 11 (UPI) -- Breece Hall and Rachaad White are among my five fantasy football running backs to avoid in lineups in Week 6.

-If you need more options for your roster, check out my top add/drops before your waiver wire opens.
-My Week 6 rankings for quarterbacks, wide receivers and tight ends will also be available and updated throughout the week.
+If you need more options for your roster, check out my top add/drops.
+My Week 6 rankings for quarterbacks, wide receivers and tight ends are also available and will be updated throughout the week.

 Kenneth Walker, Tony Pollard, Christian McCaffrey, Travis Etienne and Austin Ekeler lead my Top 30 rankings, which are listed below.
 Raheem Mostert, Alvin Kamara, D'Andre Swift, Isiah Pacheco and Josh Jacobs round out my Top 10 plays.